This flavorful traditional South African pickled fish recipe is typically eaten at Easter after a 48 hour soak in curried and pickled onions.

 While there are many versions to pickled fish this is a spicy, slightly hot, delicious and traditional family recipe.
-Like most pickled fish recipes it must be refrigerated for 2 to 3 days before serving.
+To get the best taste from this pickled fish prepare it in advance and refrigerate it for 2 to 3 days before serving.

 My Traditional South African Pickled Fish Recipe

 Always something special about recipes that have been handed down from one generation to another.
 Recipes that you grow up witnessing being made, eating and in turn making it for your own family.

 Easter Friday also known as Good Friday holds memories for me of being bundled up in the car and off to church which of course are fond memories (except those long church service hours at such a young age) more importantly however, are the wonderful memories of pickled fish and hot cross buns!
 Those are crystal clear obviously because I've always loved delicious food and also because we were kids so we were always hungry 🙂

 Some say it came about because fishing boats didn't used to go out over the Easter weekend making the pickling of fish a necessity in the days before fridges and freezers.
 Referenced

 Growing up in the 70’s food and life was a lot more basic than it is now (in certain situations).
 When it was Easter there was no question that pickled fish was going to be on the menu and perhaps the only food on the menu 🙂 Besides hot cross buns of course which is what you eat pickled fish with.

 I cannot imagine my mother having ever said “I found this new way to make pickled fish” unimaginable!